 Find Out What My Site's Threat Level Is

 When we arrived at the site, it was busy.
 Numerous people were walking around the yard, coming in and out of the offices and through the gate.
 Reggie told me to look around the yard and we would catch up after he finished in the office.
-The first security flaw I noticed was that I was not asked to sign in or even to put on a safety vest.
+The first industrial security flaw I noticed was that I was not asked to sign in or even to put on a safety vest.

 As I walked the perimeter of the yard, it got worse.
-There were several security breaches in the fence.
+There were several commercial security breaches in the security fencing.
 A few holes looked to have been cut years ago.
 The back gate had a chain with a piece of wire looped through to hold it closed; no lock.
 I observed more than 10 people roaming around who did not appear to work onsite.

 Reggie and I caught back up shortly after my walk around the site.
 He asked what I thought and I could tell he was proud of this facility.
-I felt it was my duty to notify him of the immense potential for loss at this site.
-Without a electric security gate and some type of access control, it was just a matter of time before theft occurred.
+I felt it was my duty to notify him of the immense potential for loss due to the ineffective industrial security procedures on the property.
+Without a security fencing system and some type of access control, it was just a matter of time before theft occurred.

 After giving him some time to recuperate from the loss I decided to check on Reggie and see how he was doing.
-When I arrived the first thing I noticed was that the fence line had been repaired.
+When I arrived the first thing I noticed was that the security fencing line had been repaired.
 They added a turnstile gate for customers coming and going, thus controlling the flow of foot traffic.

 Cameras had even been added at key points on the building.
 Unfortunately, my friend Reggie was no longer there.
 It seemed the old system was broken and in need of change.
 A new regional commercial security manager was brought in to do this.

 The most common mistake I see people make is assuming everything is fine.
 Don’t wait for theft to occur prior to enhancing your industrial security measures.
 Don’t be complacent.
 Take action now!
 The staff at AMAROK offers electric security fencing and perimeter security solutions for commercial properties and facilities.